dzahariev/home-media-server-pi/doc/installation.md

 ## Install Docker

-Login to RPi and execute:
+Login to Server and execute:

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh
 sudo usermod -aG docker $USER && newgrp docker
+sudo apt-get install docker-compose-plugin
 ```

 ## Prepare the router and sub domains
 The follwoing steps need to be done before start the stack:
 - Ensure you have a static IP address assigned by your network provider, otherwise you may not be able to configure the DNS records.
-- Adjust in Router ports 80 and 443 to be forwarded to the RPis IP address:
+- Adjust in Router ports 80 and 443 to be forwarded to the server IP address:
 ![Router02](router-fwd.png)
 - Add to your domain configuration CNAME records for subdomains you want to expose from the stack - grafana, transmission, files, plex and calibre